 This course covers the casting of objects and clay sculptures into a permanent material such as plaster, resin and cold cast metals.
 The course will guide students through the entire process of turning a clay model into a solid, lasting sculpture, as well as creating multiple copies of a specific object.
 Students will be making an appropriate mold type for their subject, such as waste mold or silicon mold.
 Once the mold is completed, a cast in the chosen material will be done.
 Finally, depending on the desired look, a patina finish will be applied.
 Various techniques of finishing and patinas will be explored.
 For larger-sized sculptures, an extra materials cost may be required.

-Tuition: $475 | Material fee: $110 | Total: $585Notes: Students must bring an existing figure sculpture or object of their own to cast.
+Note: Students must bring an existing figure sculpture or object of their own to cast.
 This course is an appropriate follow-up course to the Figure Sculpture course, or equivalent.
-Students should focus on 1 project to ensure they get through the whole moulding and casting process.
-Students may use extra materials if desired; the instructor will keep track and office will invoice them.
+Students should focus on 1 project to help ensure that they can complete the whole molding and casting process.
+However, depending on the project, students may not be able to complete the entire casting/finishing process during this session.
+Students may use extra materials if desired.
+In this case, the instructor will keep track of the additional materials/expenses and the office will invoice them.

 Spring 2021: 8 Weeks: Tuition: $355 + Materials Fee: $100 = Total: $455

 Summer 2021: 8 Weeks: Tuition: $355 + Materials Fee: $100 = $455